jfisher37/updated-portfolio/README.md

 # Portfolio_Template

 ## Description
 This is an updated version of my portfolio.
-It contains a header/nav, subheader carousel, an about me secition, a work section (the actual bulk of the portfolio), and a contact section.
+It contains a header/nav, subheader/carousel, an about me secition, a work section (the actual bulk of the portfolio), and a contact section.
 It is functional across computers, tablets, and smartphones.

 ## Table of Contents
 - [Installation](#installation)